+As discussed in section 1.1 above, we think that there is great scope for exploiting the thermal response of solid-liquid interfacial properties in nanofluidics.
 Will a drop of liquid spread on a solid surface after increasing temperature?
 A brief review of literature tells us that the answer is not trivial.
 It is an interesting scenario where many things – at multiple scales – remain to be understood.
 Then, there is the challenging design problem: Can we design solid-liquid systems that show the desired thermal response?
-The technological implications are many.
-Think about very small engines, or the development of the ink-jet printing technology.
+The technological implications extend beyond the translation of nanodroplets described above.
 In this project we are employing theoretical and computational methods to study the thermal response of the liquid-on-solid wetting.
 We are initially using statistical mechanics and molecular simulations to study the temperature dependence of solid-liquid interfacial properties.
-In the process we are also evaluating the potential for designing solid surfaces that show the desired thermal response to wetting.
-Concurrently, we are also interested in investigating the potential application of the “wetting engines” using thermodynamic analysis.

 Molecular simulation is an important tool to get the molecular-level insights of a particular system.
 The inferences from simulation studies are routinely drawn by calculating a macroscopic property (like surface tension) on one hand, performing some sort of visual analysis on the other, and relating the two observations.
 For example, the visual analysis may mean determining the distribution of certain molecular species using the simulation-data.
 There is a good chance that such an analysis may not provide the actual extent of the role of a particular molecular phenomena to the macroscopic observable.
 In some cases, a deeper theoretical analysis indicates that a particular molecular-scale phenomena should not affect the concerned macroscopic observable.